Rsccpp/Hospital-Management-System/README.md

 ---

 ## 🤝 Contributing
-This is a personal portfolio project.
-Suggestions and improvements are welcome!
+Contributions are welcome!
+Feel free to submit issues and pull requests.